singabytesg/mattress-landing-page/technical-implementation-plan.md

 ## Executive Summary

 This simplified technical plan outlines a rapid implementation of the ESSEN mattress landing page using Next.js 14, TypeScript, and Tailwind CSS. **No database required** - leads go directly to email and Google Sheets, with Calendly (free tier) handling all booking functionality.
-This approach can be built in **3-5 days** instead of 14 days.
+This approach can be built in **3-5 days**

 ---